digidotcom/xbee-java/examples/communication/ReceiveSerialDataSample/ReadMe.txt

   The application prints the received data to the standard output in ASCII and hexadecimal formats after the sender address.

-  NOTE: This example uses the generic XBee Device device (XBeeDevice) class,
+  NOTE: This example uses the generic XBee device (XBeeDevice) class,
         but it can be applied to any other local XBee device class.